Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Cross-validated Singular-Value Shrinkage

 The analytical BBP shrinkage is derived under high-dimensional assumptions that include boundedness of the operator norm of the population covariance of the concatenated vector.
-In practice this condition can fail in the presence of a strong common mode.
-A standard illustration is the equicorrelation matrix
+This condition can fail in the presence of a strong common mode.
+For instance, the equicorrelation matrix $\mathbf{A}_n=(1-m)\mathbf{I}_n+m\mathbf{1}\mathbf{1}^\top$, with $0<m<1$, has leading eigenvalue $1+m(n-1)$ and therefore $\|\mathbf{A}_n\|_{\mathrm{op}}\sim mn$.
+If such a component is embedded in the population covariance, the bounded-spectrum assumption underlying the analytical derivation is violated.
+We therefore introduce a cross-validated (CV) singular-value cleaner that provides a stationary BBP-like benchmark without relying on this boundedness condition.